metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 - `context` (Attributes List) Context defines variables and data sources that can be used during rule execution. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context))
 - `foreach` (Map of String) Foreach declares a nested foreach iterator
-- `list` (String) List specifies a JMESPath expression that results in one or more elements to which the validation logic is applied.
+- `list` (String) List specifies a JMESPath expression that results in one or more elementsto which the validation logic is applied.
-- `order` (String) Order defines the iteration order on the list.
-Can be Ascending to iterate from first to last element or Descending to iterate in from last to first element.
+- `order` (String) Order defines the iteration order on the list.Can be Ascending to iterate from first to last element or Descending to iterate in from last to first element.
-- `patch_strategic_merge` (Map of String) PatchStrategicMerge is a strategic merge patch used to modify resources.
-See https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/ and https://kubectl.docs.kubernetes.io/references/kustomize/patchesstrategicmerge/.
+- `patch_strategic_merge` (Map of String) PatchStrategicMerge is a strategic merge patch used to modify resources.See https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/and https://kubectl.docs.kubernetes.io/references/kustomize/patchesstrategicmerge/.
-- `patches_json6902` (String) PatchesJSON6902 is a list of RFC 6902 JSON Patch declarations used to modify resources.
-See https://tools.ietf.org/html/rfc6902 and https://kubectl.docs.kubernetes.io/references/kustomize/patchesjson6902/.
+- `patches_json6902` (String) PatchesJSON6902 is a list of RFC 6902 JSON Patch declarations used to modify resources.See https://tools.ietf.org/html/rfc6902 and https://kubectl.docs.kubernetes.io/references/kustomize/patchesjson6902/.
-- `preconditions` (Attributes) AnyAllConditions are used to determine if a policy rule should be applied by evaluating a set of conditions.
-The declaration can contain nested 'any' or 'all' statements.
-See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--preconditions))
+- `preconditions` (Attributes) AnyAllConditions are used to determine if a policy rule should be applied by evaluating aset of conditions.
+The declaration can contain nested 'any' or 'all' statements.See: https://kyverno.io/docs/writing-policies/preconditions/ (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--preconditions))

 <a id="nestedatt--spec--rules--mutate--targets--context"></a>
 ### Nested Schema for `spec.rules.mutate.targets.context`

 Optional:

-- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.
-The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--api_call))
+- `api_call` (Attributes) APICall is an HTTP request to the Kubernetes API server, or other JSON web service.The data returned is stored in the context with the name for the context entry. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--api_call))
 - `config_map` (Attributes) ConfigMap is the ConfigMap reference. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--config_map))
+- `global_reference` (Attributes) GlobalContextEntryReference is a reference to a cached global context entry. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--global_reference))
-- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch image details. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--image_registry))
+- `image_registry` (Attributes) ImageRegistry defines requests to an OCI/Docker V2 registry to fetch imagedetails. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--image_registry))
 - `name` (String) Name is the variable name.
 - `variable` (Attributes) Variable defines an arbitrary JMESPath context variable that can be defined inline. (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--context--variable))